 As a further comment on the existing traffic situation adjacent to 117 Kearney Lake Road - at the intersection with Castle Hill Dr. It is currently impossible to turn left onto Castle Hill Dr from Kearney Lk Rd (i.e. at the ESSO - during rush hour).
-Typically 2-cars run the red light each cycle.
+Typically 2cars run the red light each cycle.
 As a parent of a teenage driver this concerns me.
 I have flagged this to the city and have received several unacceptable responses.
 As part of this I have heard from HRM elected officials - and I paraphrase - " traffic studies are hard and take a long time".
 Perhaps some alignment of resources within the applicable HRM Departments is required.

-I'd also point out that the current yield merge at Kearney Lake Rd with Dunback (but continuous on Kearney Lake Rd outbound) has demonstrated the most consistent rear-end collision trend without resolution in my observation experience intersection is increasing with the ongoing development and would be made worse with the proposed development.
+I'd also point out that the current yield merge at Kearney Lake Rd with Dunback (but continuous on Kearney Lake Rd outbound) has demonstrated the most consistent rear-end collision trend without resolution in my observation experience This intersection has weekly accidents and I've recently witnessed police presence at accidents twice in a single day.
+Traffic at this intersection is increasing with the ongoing development and would be made worse with the proposed development.
 Please study and fix.